Royal tours of Canada: 1919 royal tour

 He then travelled to Regina, where he renamed a library the Prince of Wales Library.
 He then proceeded towards Vancouver, toured the area, attended a civic reception and military ball, as well as opening the New Westminster Exhibition.
-While in Alberta, he was named Chief Morning Star by the Chiefs of the Nakoda First Nations.
 The Prince also went on to Victoria, where he laid the foundation stone of a statue of Queen Victoria on the grounds of the British Columbia Parliament Buildings.
+Of the Canadian west, Edward wrote, "the free, vigorous, hopeful spirit of westerners not only inspires me, but makes me feel happy and at home."

 1920s and 1930s

-In 1923, the Prince of Wales was in Canada on a visit, and work on his privately owned ranch, E. P. Ranch.
-Arriving at Quebec City on 12 September, he made stops in Ottawa and Winnipeg before reaching his private ranch near Calgary, known as E. P. Ranch.
-He made another private visit to his ranch in 1924, as well as touring as well various towns and cities; in the latter year, he stopped at Rideau Hall for various official functions and again frustrated his staff by disappearing for dancing and golf.
+In 1923, the Prince of Wales was in Canada to visit, and to work on his privately owned ranch near Calgary, E.P.
+Ranch.
+He arrived at Quebec City on 12 September, and stopped in Ottawa and Winnipeg before reaching the ranch.
+He made another private visit to his ranch in 1924, as well as touring as well various towns and cities; in 1924 he stopped at Rideau Hall for various official functions, and again frustrated his staff by disappearing for dancing and golf.

-In 1926, the brother to the Prince of Wales, Prince George (later Duke of Kent), arrived in Canada and actively took part in squash, badminton, and tennis games played in Rideau Hall's Tent Room; the Governor General, The Marquess of Willingdon, said of the Prince: "Such a nice boy, but shy, & as mad ib exercise as the P. of W." Prince George, along with the Prince of Wales, conducted another royal tour of Canada in 1927.
-During the tour, the Prince of Wales and Prince George opened Union Station and the Princes' Gates in Toronto.
+In 1926, the brother of the Prince of Wales, Prince George (later Duke of Kent), arrived in Canada and actively took part in squash, badminton, and tennis games played in Rideau Hall's Tent Room; the Governor General, The Marquess of Willingdon, said of the Prince: "Such a nice boy, but shy, & as mad on exercise as the P. of W." Prince George, along with the Prince of Wales, conducted another royal tour of Canada in 1927.
+During the tour, the two princes opened Union Station and the Princes' Gates in Toronto.

-1939 royal tour

-The 1939 royal tour of Canada was a cross-Canada royal tour by King George VI and Queen Elizabeth.
-It was one of the first visits of a reigning monarch to Canada (in 1926, Queen Marie of Romania also visited the country).
-This tour marked the first time that the sovereign's official Canadian birthday was marked with the monarch himself present in the country; the occasion was marked on Parliament Hill with a celebration and a Trooping of the Colour.
+The 1939 royal tour was a cross-Canada royal tour by King George VI and Queen Elizabeth.
+Although there had been many invitations since 1858 for the reigning monarch to tour Canada, George was the first to do so.
+(In 1926, Queen Marie of Romania also visited the country.)
+The tour helped unify the nation by providing a shared identity and history.

-During another Canadian tour in 1985, Queen Elizabeth, then the Queen Mother, stated in a speech: "It is now some 46 years since I first came to this country with the King, in those anxious days shortly before the outbreak of the Second World War.
+During another Canadian tour in 1985, Queen Elizabeth, then the Queen Mother, stated in a speech, "it is now some 46 years since I first came to this country with the King, in those anxious days shortly before the outbreak of the Second World War.
 I shall always look back upon that visit with feelings of affection and happiness.
-I think I lost my heart to Canada and Canadians, and my feelings have not changed with the passage of time."
+I think I lost my heart to Canada and Canadians and my feelings have not changed with the passage of time."